Pratham-Chavan18/Web-development-project/README.md

 # MINI PROJECT ON ROCK, PAPER AND SCISSOR
-using HTML, CSS & Javascript.
+using HTML5, CSS & Javascript.

 A responsive and modern web application built using HTML, CSS, JavaScript, and other web technologies.
 This project demonstrates core front-end development skills, interactive UI design, and responsive layout techniques.